opk For Authors - Aims & Scope

 Our monthly issues original papers from all fields of corrosion and corrosion protection.
 We accept topics concerning: corrosion phenomena, test methods, corrosion protection technologies – paints, electrochemical protection, conversion layers, metallic coatings, corrosion inhibitors, plastics, electroplating, corrosion of metals, concrete, wood, microbiological corrosion, corrosion engineering.
 We do not accept articles outside our Aims & Scope.

 Papers are reviewed by specialists in the field covered by the article (single blind peer-review process).
 It takes about 2-4 weeks to receive the first answer and about 2-9 months after final acceptance to publish the article.
 We send a free copy of our monthly to the Authors after publication.

 Authors should submit the paper by e-mail.
 A paper should consist of: title, authors with theirs affiliations, concise abstract of the paper in English, a maximum of six keywords, text (IMRAD format), note about financing (if needed), bibliography in Chicago style.
 Please submit also a correspondence address, or e-mail and short professional lifeline of authors to be published along with the paper.
-Figures should be sent separately, as jpg files.

 Ethics and publication malpractice statement